CTL: Return On Sales

 • What might have contributed to this change (e.g., changes in revenue, cost of goods sold, operating expenses)?

-6. Bonus Points: Use the Visual Finance App to quickly bring up one or more competitors for your selected company.
+6. Earn Bonus Points: Use the Visual Finance App to quickly bring up one or more competitors for your selected company.
 Which company has the better ROS?
 Can you determine why?

 This Return on Sales exercise drives deeper insights into a company's operational efficiency and profitability.
 Happy analyzing!